Cellular or Bluetooth RPM Devices & How To Choose

 Cellular remote patient monitoring hardware devices require no connection setup and work anywhere outside of the home with cellular coverage.
 This makes using RPM technology easy for all patients, especially those struggling with technology.
 The device works out of the box, and an internet connection is unnecessary.
 For example, you can watch this short video to see how simple setting up an rpm scale can be.

 However, the use of cellular technology-based remote patient monitoring devices is limited by the geographical coverage of the cellular network provider, which can pose connectivity challenges in remote or ultra-rural areas.
-Furthermore, if the RPM device company has does not use multi-carrier providers, data transmission may be compromised in the event of a cellular network outage
+Furthermore, if the RPM device company does not use multi-carrier providers, data transmission may be compromised in the event of a cellular network outage

 1. Unscrew the lancing device cover from the body of the lancing device.